Chimichurri Recipe – How to Make Chimichurri

 Servings: 8

-Welcome to the world of chimichurri!
-Most of us are familiar with basil-laden pesto, the herby green sauce of Italian origin or salsa verde from Mexican cuisine.
-Chimichurri, another fresh herb sauce that’s uncooked, may be somewhat less familiar but no less tasty.
+What is chimicurri?
+Most of us are familiar with basil-laden pesto, the herby green sauce of Italian origin, or salsa verde from Mexican cuisine.
+Chimichurri is another fresh herb sauce that may be somewhat less familiar but no less tasty.
 Made with lots of fresh parsley, olive oil, and garlic, it’s brilliantly green, flavorful, and totally delicious!
+Your tastebuds will sing with delight when they’re treated to this mellifluent herb sauce.

 How do you eat chimichurri?
 By the spoonful!
 Just kidding, but it’s so good you may want to do just that.
 Often chimichurri is served as a condiment with grilled meats such as steak or chicken, potatoes, or grilled vegetables.
 Cauliflower steaks are especially good slathered with chimichurri.
 Keep reading for lots more ways to enjoy chimichurri.